Sara bint Talal Al Saud: Political asylum request

 After Crown Prince Abdullah became king in August 2005, she stated that her father was also a contender for the Saudi throne.
 She also told the AFP "We, the Saudi people, want a clearer mechanism for succession...
 All (members of the royal family) agreed on Crown Prince Abdullah, given that he is the eldest and best qualified.
 Prince Sultan was also agreed upon to become crown prince.
 But what happens next?"
 She accompanied her father while he was ambassador to UNICEF, visiting refugee camps.
-However, she later had a quarrel and falling out with her father.
+However, she later had a falling out with her father.
 BBC reports that she has been living in the United Kingdom since 2007 with her four children.
 The reason was reported to be a conflict with her father, and she told the press "my father wanted to crush me."
 The quarrel with her father led her to be protected by her uncle, the late Crown Prince Nayef bin Abdulaziz, a rival of her father, until his death in June 2012.
-Within a month after the death of her uncle Nayef, Sara sought political asylum for herself and for her children in the United Kingdom on 8 July 2012, claiming fear from political threats on her family.
+Within a month of Nayef's death, Sara sought political asylum for herself and for her children in the United Kingdom on 8 July 2012, claiming fear from political threats on her family.
 It was the first case of a senior member of the Saudi ruling family seeking political asylum.
 Immediately after her request for political asylum, and apparently in order to improve her credentials to get asylum, Princess Sara told the press that she wanted to see reform in Saudi Arabia and wanted to fight against corruption in that country.